-Chicken Pot Pie-this classic homemade chicken pot pie is the ultimate comfort food!
+Chicken Pot Pie -this classic homemade chicken pot pie is the ultimate comfort food!
 Learn how to make this easy chicken pot pie recipe and you’ll never buy a chicken pot pie again!

-I know the title of this post reads Chicken Pot Pie, but today we are going to call it a Turkey Pot Pie since I know you all have leftover Thanksgiving turkey in your fridge to use up.
-This recipe works great with chicken or turkey and why not put that turkey to good use by making a delicious pot pie for dinner.
+I know the title of this post reads Chicken Pot Pie, but today we are going to call it a Turkey Pot Pie since I know you all have leftover Thanksgiving turkey in your fridge to use up!
+This chicken pot pie recipe works great with chicken or turkey and why not put that turkey to good use by making a delicious pot pie for dinner?
 I am sure you are all tired of eating leftover turkey sandwiches.
 It is time for something new!

 Chicken pot pie is the ultimate comfort food.
 Buttery, flaky pie crust filled with shredded chicken (or turkey), vegetables, and a creamy sauce.
 It tastes like home.